Program Overview

 Course Organization:

-The course module is organized as 11h of lectures and 9h of tutorials to introduce knowledge and methodological tools.
+The course module is organised as 11h of lectures and 9h of tutorials to introduce knowledge and methodological tools.

 Bibliography:

 A prescribed textbook is not required in this course.
-Primary literature materials and Powerpoint slides will be provided.
-However, students are encouraged to do some background reading using recommended literature below:
+Powerpoint slides with primary literature citations will be provided.
+However, students are encouraged to do background reading using recommended literature below:

 UE2.2 Genome Engineering